Friday, April 27, 2012

 What is it about the Daily Planet that attracts these eccentric string tie wearing types?
 I swear his is not the first.

 I just want to say here that there was a time when I worked for a big research and development organization.
 One of those places where you were almost as likely too see army fatigues in the corridors as you were to see lab coats.
-I wouldn't say it was like the Umbrella Corporation or anything but I wouldn't saying it wasn't like them either.
+I wouldn't say it was like the Umbrella Corporation or anything but I wouldn't say it wasn't like them either.
 I bring this up because all of the time I worked there, I assure, you I never saw a scientist that happening.

 Breath taking indeed!